-- 1) Water distribution systems shall be designed to provide peak demand flow when the flow pressures at the supply openings conform to the plumbing supply fitting manufacturer's specifications. - 2) Potable water systems shall be designed, fabricated and installed in accordance with good engineering practice, such as that described in the ASHRAE Handbooks and ASPE Data Books.
-(See Note A-2.6.3.1.(2).) - 3) In one- and two-family dwelling units and manufactured homes, multi-purpose systems that combine potable water systems and residential fire sprinkler systems shall be designed, fabricated and installed in accordance with NFPA 13D, "Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes."
+- 1) Water distribution systems shall be designed to provide peak demand flow when the flow pressures at the supply openings conform to the plumbing supply fitting manufacturer's specifications. - 2) Potable water systems shall be designed, fabricated and installed in accordance with good engineering practice, such as that described in the ASHRAE Handbooks and ASPE Plumbing Engineering Design Handbooks.
+(See Note A-2.6.3.1.(2).) - 3) In one- and two-family dwelling units and manufactured homes, multi-purpose systems that combine potable water systems and residential fire sprinkler systems shall be designed, fabricated and installed in accordance with NFPA 13D, "Standard for the Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes."